-Employment Opportunities: Following completion of a Commission on Accreditation of Athletic Training Education (CAATE)-accredited Athletic Training Education Program (ATEP), with a minimum of a Bachelor's degree, athletic training career opportunities range from fair to excellent with occupational titles that include Head, Associate, or Assistant Athletic Trainer.
+Employment Opportunities: Following completion of a CAATE-accredited Athletic Training Education Program (ATEP) with a minimum of a bachelor's degree, athletic training career opportunities range from fair to excellent with occupational titles that include Head, Associate, or Assistant Athletic Trainer.
 With additional graduate education, occupational titles may include Teacher/Athletic Trainer, Physical Therapist/Athletic Trainer, and Physician Assistant/Athletic Trainer, among others.

-The Associate of Science degree, with emphasis in athletic training, will prepare students to CAATE-accredited Athletic Training Education Programs (ATEPs).
-Southwestern Oregon Community College currently has articulation agreements in athletic training with Washington State University (WSU), and Eastern Washington University (EWU).
+The Associate of Science degree with emphasis in athletic training will prepare students to CAATE-accredited Athletic Training Education Programs (ATEPs).
+Southwestern Oregon Community College currently has 2+2 articulation agreements in athletic training with Washington State University (WSU), and Eastern Washington University (EWU).
 This program also meets the requirements for the Associate of Arts Oregon Transfer (AA/OT) Degree.
 An emphasis is placed on hands-on experience, gained through practicum in athletic and clinical settings.